openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 ## Step 2: Build a Yocto Image with OpenVINO Packages

-To build your image with OpenVINO packages, run the following command:
+Run BitBake to build your image with OpenVINO packages.
+For example, to build the minimal image, run the following command:

 ```sh
 bitbake core-image-minimal